Dominance hierarchy: Costs to subordinates

 Subordinate individuals suffer a range of costs from dominance hierarchies, one of the most notable being reduced access to food sources.
 When a resource is obtained, dominant individuals are first to feed as well as taking the longest time.
 Subordinates also lose out in shelter and nesting sites.
 Brown hyenas, which display defined linear dominance in both sexes, allow subordinate males and females decreased time of feeding at a carcass.
 In toque monkeys subordinates are often displaced from feeding sites by dominant males.
 Additionally, they are excluded from sleeping sites, and they suffer reduced growth and increased mortality.

 Subordinate individuals often demonstrate a huge reproductive disadvantage in dominance hierarchies.
-Among brown hyenas, subordinate females have less opportunity to rear young in the communal den, and thus had decreased survival of offspring when compared to high-ranking individuals.
-Subordinate males have far less copulations with females compared to the high-ranking males.
+Among brown hyenas, subordinate females have less opportunity to rear young in the communal den, and thus have fewer surviving offspring than do high-ranking individuals.
+Subordinate males copulate far less with females than do the high-ranking males.
 In African wild dogs which live in social packs separated into male and female hierarchies, top-ranking alpha females have been observed to produce 76–81% of all litters.